← back to runpane.com

 windows support

 Vibe Kanban runs on Mac and Linux.
-Pane runs on Windows, Mac, and Linux.
+Pane runs on Windows x64, Windows ARM64, Mac, and Linux, with WSL-aware workflows for repos that live inside a Linux distro.
 70% of developers use Windows.

 keyboard-first vs mouse-first